|

 Turtles are farmed (bred and raised to be killed) in China, Japan, Thailand, Vietnam, USA and Cayman Islands.

 In earlier times, the turtle carcass was allowed to decay in cool water before processing; now 20% lime is used to quicken the process.
 Vinegar processing is also a method used by the Chinese.
 For crafting ornamental items, the shells are softened and made pliable by either boiling in salt water or applying direct heat.
-In its softened state, the shell can be easily bent, shaped or impressed; and when it cools back to room temperature, it retains its new shape and form.
+In its softened state, the shell can be easily bent, shaped or embossed; and when it cools back to room temperature, it retains its new shape and form.

 Turtle meat and turtle eggs are common and turtle soup is well known, but calipee, the medicinal delicacy that is found inside the lower half of the shell, is processed and frequently smuggled out from India to Bangladesh (from where it goes to China) without it being detected for what it is because it is claimed to be fish scales or buffalo horn extracts.
 The cost of 1 kg of processed calipee is only Rs 3,000/- in India, but its price soars to Rs 12,000/- in Bangladesh.